Agrrox/ccRegionManipulate/README.md

 ## Starting the program:
-- place the script inside your world folder (same folder that contains region2d and region3d)
+- place the script into folder of your world (script in same folder that contain region2d and region3d folders)
 - run the script from command-line interface by:

 ```python ccRegionManipulate.py```